humeroulnar joint

 What is the humeroulnar joint?

-What is the Latin name for the humeroulnar joint?
+What type of joint is the humeroulnar joint?

 Related Structures